openvinotoolkit/openvino/docs/ops/infrastructure/If_8.md

     `then_body`/`else_body` is a network that will be executed depending on the `cond` value.
 The network is described operation by operation as a typical IR network.
 The internal networks have parameters (`Parameter` operations) and results (`Result` operations).

-    * **Internal networks parameters** - inputs to the internal network which associated with *If* inputs via *portmap*.
+    * **Internal networks parameters** - inputs to the internal network which associated with *If* inputs via *port_map*.
 The number of parameters for the internal network can be any (even zero).

-    * **Internal networks results** - outputs from the internal network which associated with *If* outputs via *portmap*.
+    * **Internal networks results** - outputs from the internal network which associated with *If* outputs via *port_map*.
 The internal network must contain at least one result.
 Each *If* output is associated with one result from the internal network.
 It follows that number of `then_body` results is the equal to the number of outputs from the *If* and the number of `else_body` results.
 Type of the internal network result and type of the associated output from *If* must be equal.

 * **Port maps**: